W/ PEARL & THE OYSTERS:

 Instruments/ Uses pads/arps with heavy sub bass for his ambient/atmospheric elements

-But despite spending his life as a musician, Walton Senior forbade his children from listening to hip-hop.
+Despite spending his life as a musician, Dennis Walton Senior forbade his children from listening to hip-hop.
 When he caught his son, Dennis Walton Jr., playing rap CDs, he’d throw them away.

 “It’s a weird feeling, realizing where I’m trying to get now and knowing my dad lived it,” Walton, 25, said.
 “I think about what I’m doing now, and I don’t even come close to performing as much as he performed or making the kind of money he made.”